 Step 3: Test with Another CAC Card

-If possible, try a colleague’s CAC in your reader (with their permission).
-If their card works, the problem is with your card, not the reader.
-If their card also fails, the reader or your computer configuration is the issue.
+If possible, borrow a colleague’s CAC for testing (with their permission).
+If their card works in your reader, the problem is your card, not the reader.
+If their card also fails, focus on the reader or your computer configuration.

 Step 4: Check Device Manager for Driver Issues